algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 - The player can also exit the game:
   - `Escape`: Quit the game and close the DOSBox emulator.

-As a bonus which will be added if there is still time, we plan to add a main menu which will be displayed when starting the game and losing a game.
-It would contain the high scores, the different themes of the game, a 2-player game mode, and another mode to control ghosts.

-Here is the table of the different controls across the various potential features:

----

-- **Startup/Lost game/Main menu**:
-  - `Up Arrow`: Select the upward option.
-    - When on the top option, pressing this key does not warp to the bottom one, instead does nothing.
-  - `Down Arrow`: Select the downward option.
-    - When on the bottom option, pressing this key does not warp to the bottom, instead does nothing.
-  - `Enter key`/`Spacebar`: Choose this option and enter the sub-menu associated with it.

----

-- **High scores sub-menu**:
-  - `Enter key`/`Spacebar`: Go back to the main menu.

 ---

 - **Themes sub-menu**: